raphifix/lanyon/_posts/2018-07-01-using-word-embeddings-to-analyze-the-president's-tweets.md

 This is a very high-level description of these methods.
 If you're interested in learning more about these and other methods for building word embeddings, [here](https://lilianweng.github.io/lil-log/2017/10/15/learning-word-embedding.html) is a good place to start.

 Both approaches involve a single-layer neural network to calculate the word vectors.
-Although you might think the output layer of the network would be the word vector, this it not the case.
-Instead, the weights in the hidden layer represent the embedded space.
-Neat!
+Unlike in other neural net setups where the output layers is the layer of interest, the weights in the _hidden layer_ instead represent the embedded space.

 - data cleaning in r
 - model running from command line